 Early in July 2007* I hiked in the Dolomite mountain range of Northern Italy (South Tyrol) – in the Rosengarten group, particulary.
 The area has a large network of trails, and high alpine hostels and huts that are each only about a half day-hike apart from each other – which means one can hike very light, without hauling a tent and large amount of supplies.
 Clothes, a pillow case, a sleeping bag and enough water and snacks for a day-hike are enough.

 I secured a tiny (see photo below) one bedroom chamber at Rifugio Vajolet, a hostel operated by the Italian alpine club CAI-SAT for July 5th through July 7th.
 In the morning of July 5th I drove from Burghausen in Germany to Karerpass (Passo di Costalunga) at an elevation of 1745m.
-I parked the car, grabbed the car, and off on the trail I was.
+I parked the car, grabbed my hiking gear, and off I was, on the trail.

 My first stop for the day was the Rotwandhütte (Rifugio Roda di Vael) and the neighboring Baita Marino Pederiva located on the Ciampaz saddle at an elevation of 2283m.
 There, I had some great pasta for lunch, before continuing the ascent to Passo Cigolade (2553m, highest point on that day) before descending into the Vajolet valley to the aforementioned Rifugio Vajolet.

-The weather was a mixed bag, clouds were moving in in the afternoon, and it actually snowed briefly up at the pass.
-The high alpine regions of the alps are always good for a surprise, but I was well prepared, put on my hat and scarf, and braved the cold. :)
+The weather was a mixed bag, clouds were moving in in the afternoon, it even snowed briefly up at the pass.
+The high alpine regions of the alps are always good for a surprise but I was well prepared, put on my hat, scarf, gloves, and braved the cold. :)

 I arrived at Rifugio Vajolet (which shares that particular spot with the privately owned Rifugio Preusser) around 5pm, checked in and was assigned my chamber (it is very common that one has to simply deposit the passport as a security, and Rifugio Vajolet was no exception – you get it back as soon as you check out.
 I’m mentioning this because there will be a little story about that on Day 2).